Conjunctive Queries with Free Access Patterns under Updates: Trade-Offs for CQAPs with Hierarchical Fractures

 \textbf{Theorem~\ref{thm:main_dynamic}} \textit{Let any CQAP $Q$ with static width $\fw$ and dynamic width $\dfw$, a database of size $N$, and $\eps \in [0,1]$.
 If $Q$'s fracture is hierarchical, then $Q$ admits $\bigO{N^{1 + (\fw -1)\eps}}$ preprocessing time, $\bigO{N^{1-\eps}}$ enumeration delay, and $\bigO{N^{\dfw\eps}}$ amortised update time for single-tuple updates. }

 We achieve these trade-offs by following two core ideas from prior work~\cite{Trade_Offs_LMCS23}.
 First, we partition the input relations into heavy and light parts based on the degrees of the values.
 This transforms a query over the input relations into a union of queries over heavy and light relation parts.
 Second, we employ different evaluation strategies for different heavy-light combinations of parts of the input relations.
-This allows us to confine the worst-case behaviour caused by high-degree values in the database during query evaluation.
+This allows us to confine the worst-case behaviour during query evaluation, caused by high-degree values in the database.

 We construct a set of VOs for the hierarchical fracture of a given CQAP.
 Each VO represents a different evaluation strategy over heavy and light relation parts.
 For VOs over light relation parts, we follow the general approach from Section~\ref{sec:preprocessing} and construct view trees from access-top VOs.
 For VOs involving heavy relation parts, we construct view trees from VOs that are not access-top, thus yielding non-constant enumeration delay but better preprocessing and update times.
 This trade-off is controlled by the parameter $\epsilon$.